AdaCore/spark2014/docs/lrm/source/subprograms.rst

 subprogram.
 The dependency relation is used in information flow analysis.

 A Depends aspect for a subprogram specifies for each output every input on which it depends.
-The meaning of *X depends on Y* in this context is that the exit value of output, X, on the completion of the subprogram is at least partly determined from the entry value of input, *Y* and is written *X => Y*.
+The meaning of *X depends on Y* in this context is that the input value(s) of *Y* may affect:

+* the exit value of *X*;
+* the externally visible intermediate values of *X* and
+* the external events caused by reading or writing to *X*.

+This is written *X => Y*.
 As in UML, the entity at the tail of the arrow depends on the entity at the head of the arrow.

+The last two effects only apply to external objects which are described in section :ref:`external_state`.

 If an output does not depend on any input this is indicated using a **null**, e.g., *X =>* **null**.
 An output may be